Fields of the Nephilim: 2014–present

 On 1 July 2014, Carl McCoy announced that the band was back in the studio "...recording and compiling the most important elements created and gathered."
 In December 2014, the band debuted two new songs live onstage, "Earthbound" and "Prophecy".
 "Prophecy" was produced, engineered, and mixed by Carl McCoy and mastered by Maor Appelbaum.
-The single was released as a 7" vinyl single and as an online single on the Sacred Symphony label, available only as a download on iTunes on 17 March 2016.
-It was promoted as a band single, but the track did not feature Pettitt.
-News reports said that a release on both CD and vinyl, containing exclusive artwork and bonus material, would follow, though this did not happen.
+The single was released as a 7" vinyl single and as an online single on Sacred Symphony, McCoy's own label, available only as a download on iTunes on 17 March 2016.
+It was promoted as a band single that featured Newell & King but did not feature original bassist Pettitt.

 Tom Edwards died in 2017 from heart failure while touring in the US with Adam Ant.

 Drummer Lee Newell announced that he quit the band, citing personal reasons regarding a move to the US.

-M'era Luna organizers announced in July of 2023 via social media that Fields of the Nephilim would not be performing at that year’s festival.
+M'era Luna organizers announced in July 2023 via social media that Fields of the Nephilim would not be performing at that year’s festival.

+Beggars Archive have re-released The Nephilim (Catalogue number BBQ-2380-LP), pressed on golden brown vinyl and expanded to a double LP with 3 bonus tracks released 20 October 2023.

+A 30th anniversary red vinyl reissue of Elizium (Catalogue number BBQ2537) remastered via analogue transfer to 96khz/24 bit by John Dent at Loud, with vinyl mastering by Geoff Pesche at Abbey Road including 4 bonus tracks on 5 April 2024.
+They also reissued a 2025 remaster of Dawnrazor on 12th December 2025 (Catalogue number BBQ2702) This definitive version released on 2XLP, CD and digital includes all 14 album tracks on vinyl for the first time and together on CD for the first time since the five album box set released in 2013.